Hair Loss Click here to learn about local plastic surgeons

 Finally, you will need to shampoo your hair the night before your procedure.

-Aftercare
+Hair Transplant Aftercare

 Your doctor will give you a complete instruction list that you must follow to reduce the risk of complications after hair transplantation.

 You should not attempt to resume normal activity for several days.
 This helps prevent the transplanted hair from falling out.
 Normal activity, including exercise, can usually be resumed after seven to 10 days.
-It is always best to seek the advice of your doctor for specific instructions.
+It is always best to seek the advice of yourdoctor for specific instructions.
 Your doctor may prescribe oral and topical medications to relieve minor discomfort, bruising and swelling.

 It takes approximately five days for the transplanted hair grafts to settle permanently into the recipient sites.
 Small scabs or crusts will develop where the hair grafts were inserted.
 Do not pick at or disturb these scabs as this may cause the transplanted hair follicles to become dislodged.
-Scabs or crusts tend to drop away within 10 to 14 days.
-The transplanted hair stubble will often fall out within a few days to six weeks, but re-growth is expected to occur within three months.
+Scabs or crusts tend to drop away naturally within 10 to 14 days.
+The transplanted hair stubble will often fall out within a few days to six weeks, but regrowth is expected to occur within three months.
 It can take up to 18 months to see full growth.

 The results of hair transplantation are permanent.